lupyuen/zig-lvgl-nuttx/README.md

 # Wrap LVGL API

-TODO: Let's wrap the LVGL API in Zig...
+Let's wrap the LVGL API in Zig.

+Here's the implementation of `getActiveScreen`, which returns the LVGL Active Screen...

 ```zig
 /// Return the Active Screen